-As a contribution to the current academic discussions on the well-received article of Michael Porter and Marc Kramer in Harvard Business Review in 2011, Prof. Josef Wieland and his team develop a concept of shared value creation that constitutes a firm as a nexus of stakeholders and discusses the related learning and legitimization processes.
+As a contribution to the current academic discussions on the well-received article of Michael Porter and Marc Kramer in Harvard Business Review in 2011, Prof Josef Wieland and his team develop a concept of shared value creation that constitutes a firm as a nexus of stakeholders and discusses the related learning and legitimisation processes.
 Under this perspective and in the context of his governance economics, research addresses not only the consequences of the shared value approach for business practice, especially in the context of corporate social responsibility, but also its implications for the relationship between economy and society.
-By this approach, the research program seeks to shed light on the understanding of the role and the nature of the firm in a globalized economy.
+By this approach, the research programme seeks to shed light on the understanding of the role and the nature of the firm in a globalised economy.

-At the beginning of 2014, the Leadership Excellence Institute Zeppelin (LEIZ) and the Wittenberg Center for Global Ethics (WZGE) launched a joint PhD program.
-The program is supported by the Karl Schlecht Foundation (KSG) and awards scholarships to committed, internationally-minded PhD candidates interested in issues relating to good business management in a global context.
+At the beginning of 2014, the Leadership Excellence Institute Zeppelin (LEIZ) and the Wittenberg Center for Global Ethics (WZGE) launched a joint PhD programme.
+The programme has been supported by the Karl Schlecht Foundation (KSG) and awards scholarships to committed, internationally-minded PhD candidates interested in issues relating to good business management in a global context.